Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 We did 2 improvements on KMeans.
 ### 1. K-means++
 Although given enough time KMeans will always converge, this may lead to a local minimum.
-It is highly dependent on the
-<br />initialization of the centoids.
+It is highly dependent on the initialization of the centoids.
 To overcome this issue, we used k-means++ initialization scheme.
-Just set init = 'k-
-<br />means++' to make it.
+Just set init = 'k- means++' to make it.
 This helped initializing the centroids to be (generally) distant from each other.
-And it helped
+And it helped speed up converging.
-<br />speed up converging.

 ###